citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the machine catalog.
 If the catalog is present in a catalog folder,             specify the name in this format: {catalog folder path plus catalog name}.
-For example, FolderName1|FolderName2|CatalogName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. machines := []string{"Inner_example"} // []string | The machines to get start menu applications (optional) async := true // bool | If `true`, the start menu applications will be queried as a background task.
+For example, FolderName1|FolderName2|CatalogName. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) machines := []string{"Inner_example"} // []string | The machines to get start menu applications (optional) async := true // bool | If `true`, the start menu applications will be queried as a background task.
 This is recommended as this operation may cause a power action, turning on a machine in order to gather the data.
 This may take some time to run, and if it exceeds 90 seconds the request may time out.
 The task will have JobType GetStartMenuApplications.
 When the task is complete it will redirect to \"JobsControllerTP.GetJobResults(string)\".
-The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog from which start menu applications are being obtained, * _Name_ - Name of the machine catalog from which start menu applications are being obtained. * _MachineId_ - ID of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. * _MachineName_ - Name of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog from which start menu applications are being obtained, * _Name_ - Name of the machine catalog from which start menu applications are being obtained. * _MachineId_ - ID of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. * _MachineName_ - Name of the machine selected, from which the start menu applications are being obtained; will be present in Parameters only after a machine is selected. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsGetMachineCatalogStartMenuApplications(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Machines(machines).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsGetMachineCatalogStartMenuApplications(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).Machines(machines).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachineCatalogsAPIsDAAS.MachineCatalogsGetMachineCatalogStartMenuApplications``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)